rdxritzz/Ageing_Report_Analysis/README.md

 # Ageing_Report_Analysis
-To findout the loss of the product which is not supplied
+To find out the loss of the product which is not supplied First i find out the age(selfage) of the products
+Next i find out the company's loss according to age category i had calculated before. finally i find out there contribution in loss